fouad3/Portfolio/README.md

 - [Copyright and license](#copyright-and-license)

 ## Description
-This is a simple portfolio website which displays a listing of my projects in full stack web development career,this project is a part of the Udacity [Full Stack Web Developer
+Portfolio website which displays images, descriptions and links to each of the portfolio projects  I completed throughout the course of my Nanodegree program, this project is a part of Udacity's [Full Stack Web Developer
 Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).

 ## Required Libraries and Dependencies